digipost/signering-docs/source/adressering-av-undertegner.rst

 For private organizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 If the sender is a **private organization**, you must yourself enter the email address and/or mobile number of the recipient.
 This also applies if you address the signer using national identity number.
 Private organizations cannot use KRR.

+If you address signers by their national identity number and they have a Digipost account, the notification will be sent to their Digipost inbox.
+If they do not have a Digipost account, the notification will be sent by email and/or SMS as described above.

 For public organizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^